Knowledge Hub

 Refugee, Migrant, IDP: What’s the difference?

-At the beginning of 2022 – before the Ukraine crisis took shape – more than 92 million people worldwide had been forced to flee their homes.
+At the end of June in 2024 122.6 million people were forced to flee their homes.
 That figure accounted for:

 What’s the difference between a refugee and a migrant?
 What about a refugee and an IDP?
 Often, the terms are used interchangeably.
 Yet each of these designations is a legal status with its own unique meaning.
 And those differences matter.